-V3’s higher peak power and its On-Route Battery Warmup allows customers to charge in half the time and therefore Tesla to serve more than twice the number of customers per hour.
-What with the 145kW charge rates for our 12,000+ V2 Superchargers to be unveiled over the coming weeks by Tesla, which will provide the much-needed power support to Model 3 and Model Y sales.
-Tesla will now be able to deliver the fastest production charging experience at an unprecedented scale compared to other electric vehicle manufacturers, paving way for higher investments through the increasing number of vehicles that can be charged at each Supercharger in a day, in line with other anticipated parameters set up in its 2019 fleet growth.
+V3’s higher peak power and its On-Route Battery Warmup allow customers to charge in half the time, and therefore Tesla serves more than twice the number of customers per hour.
+What with the 145kW charge rates for our 12,000+ V2 Superchargers to be unveiled over the coming weeks by Tesla, which will provide the much-needed power support to Model 3 and Model Y sales?
+Tesla will now be able to deliver the fastest production charging experience at an unprecedented scale compared to other electric vehicle manufacturers, paving the way for higher investments through the increasing number of vehicles that can be charged at each Supercharger in a day, in line with other anticipated parameters set up in its 2019 fleet growth.

 Tesla aims to increase Model S and X charging speeds via software updates in the coming months and roll out V3 Supercharging to the wider fleet in an over-the-air firmware update to all owners in Q2 as more V3 Superchargers come online.
 Its first non-beta V3 Supercharger site is set to be introduced next month, with North American sites ramping in Q2 and Q3 before coming to Europe and Asia-Pacific in Q4